 If the initial result from one of the above tests is abnormal, the test should be repeated on another day to confirm a diagnosis of diabetes.

-- Gestational diabetes may be diagnosed using a glucose challenge test as a screen, followed by a 3-hour OGTT using a 100-gram glucose drink if the screen is abnormal, per recommendations of the U.S. Preventive Services Task Force and the American College of Obstetricians and Gynecologists (ACOG).
+- Gestational diabetes may be diagnosed using a glucose challenge test as a screen, followed by a 3-hour OGTT using a 100-gram glucose drink if the screen is abnormal, per recommendations of the American College of Obstetricians and Gynecologists (ACOG).
 If at least two of the glucose levels at fasting, 1 hour, 2 hour, or 3 hour are above a certain level, then a diagnosis of gestational diabetes is made.
 The ADA, however, recommends that a 2-hour glucose tolerance test using a 75-gram glucose drink be used to screen for and diagnose gestational diabetes.
 Only one of the values needs to be above a cutpoint for diagnosis.

 - Diabetes autoantibodies – this test may help distinguish between type 1 and type 2 diabetes if the diagnosis is unclear.
 The presence of one or more of these antibodies indicates type 1 diabetes.

 Tests for monitoring

 - Glucose – diabetics must monitor their own blood glucose levels, often several times a day, to determine how far above or below normal their glucose is and, based on their doctor's instructions, what modifications they should make to their medications.
 This is usually done by placing a drop of blood (obtained by pricking your skin with a small lancet device), onto a glucose strip and then inserting the strip into a glucose meter, a small machine that provides a digital readout of the blood glucose level.